lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 \xi_{d} \left( Q_{far} \right)    &= \gamma_{max} \\
 ```

 which we need to justify.
-The view space coordinates are orthogonal to each other, and the normalized device coordinates
+The view coordinates are orthogonal to each other, and the normalized device coordinates
 are also orthogonal to each other.
 This means that {math}`\xi_{d}` should only be a function of the depth component
 and not the horizontal or vertical components.
-The points {math}`Q_{left}, Q_{right}, Q_{bottom}, Q_{top}` lie on the near plane, which
+The points {math}`Q_{left}, Q_{right}, Q_{bottom}, Q_{top}` lie on
-have a depth component of {math}`n`.
-Since perspective projection projects depth components onto the near plane,
+the near plane, which have a depth component of {math}`n`.
+Since perspective projection projects depth components
-points already on the near plane should stay there.
-Moreover, points on the far plane should stay on the far
+onto the near plane, points already on the near plane should stay on the near plane.
+Similarly, points on the far
-plane to satisfy to transform the perspective view volume into the orthographic view volume correctly.
-Consequently, the depth component should have no dependence on the horizontal or vertical components, only
+plane should stay on the far plane.
+Consequently, the depth component should have no dependence on the horizontal
-a depth term and an affine translation term.
+or vertical components, only a depth term and an affine translation term.

 Applying the boundary conditions, we have